 “A shoot will come up from the stump of Jesse; from his roots a Branch will bear fruit.
 The Spirit of the LORD will rest on him–the Spirit of wisdom and understanding, the Spirit of counsel and of power, the Spirit of knowledge.”
 (Isaiah 11:1-2)

 Jesse was the father of King David/Dawud, and thus the root of his Dynasty.
-The ‘stump of Jesse’ was therefore a prophecy of the coming shattering and ending of the dynasty of kings from David/Dawud.
+The ‘stump of Jesse’ was therefore a prophecy of the coming destruction of the dynasty of kings from David/Dawud.
 But Isaiah, being a prophet, also saw past this time and predicted that though the stump (line of Kings) would look dead, it would not be totally so.
 One day in the future a shoot, known as the Branch, would emerge from that same stump he declared.
 This Branch is called a ‘him’ so Isaiah is prophesying about a coming man from the line of David.
 This man would have such qualities of wisdom, power, and knowledge it could only be from the very Spirit of God resting on him.
 Now remember how we saw that the Masih was also prophesied to come from the line of David – this was most important.
 The Branch and the Masih both from David/Dawud?
 Could this be two titles for the same coming person?
 Let’s keep exploring through the Zabur.

 The Prophet Jeremiah … about the Branch